OSSCanada/cosmos-db-workshop/README.md

 1. An Azure Account/Subscription
     - You can sign-up for a free trial account [here](https://azure.microsoft.com/en-us/free/)
     - If you are using an MSDN or Corporate Subscription ensure you have the ability to create Resource Groups and deploy services into your Account/Subscription
-2. A Mac, Linux or Windows device to run the labs in
+2. A Mac, Linux or Windows device to run the labs
 3. A Modern web browser [Chrome, Edge, Safari or Firefox]
 4. Node.JS, Java and .NET Core installed (You can optionally run these in a Docker Container)
 5. Mongo CLI
 6. Gremlin CLI
 7. Cassandra CLI

+### Optional
+1. Docker
+2. VSCode

 ## Agenda/Labs
 0. Azure Cosmos DB Overview (See [Deck/Slides](slides/))